 I’m happy I paid with this card when I got rear ended in a rental car

 Among premium hotel credit cards, the IHG card has among the lowest annual fees while also offering the most perks.
-There are three perks on this card that are most valuable:
+There are a few perks on this card that are most valuable:

-- An annual free night certificate valid at any IHG property in the world
+- An annual free night certificate valid at any IHG property in the world, costing up to 40,000 points per night

 - IHG Platinum status for as long as you have the card